 Making new shoppers register before purchasing adds friction to the buying process.

 When does CS make sense?

 The big advantage of CommentSold over Shopify + SoldLive is that you get your own mobile app that shoppers can download.
-Mobile apps allow you to send push notifications whenever you go live or have a sale.
-It's also the right choice if you want to host your live sales on your own owned channel instead of on Facebook or Instagram.
+Mobile apps allow you to send push notifications for free whenever you go live or have a sale.
+It's also the right choice if you want to host your live sales on your owned channel instead of on Facebook or Instagram.

 If a mobile app is vital to your business, we don't recommend abandoning your CS mobile app (especially on Android where you'll lose your subscribers if you end the app!)

 But we do recommend going live directly on Facebook (or with SoldLive) occasionally to increase your FB reach.